halnasri/nlohmann_json/TSF/trustable/statements/JLS-55.md

 normative: true
 ---

-In eclipse-score/inc_nlohmann_json, a GitHub workflow monitors the failure rate of unit and integration tests on protected branches.
-If the failure rate exceeds a defined threshold, it blocks further merges.
+In eclipse-score/inc_nlohmann_json, a GitHub workflow regularly checks the number of open pull requests in the main repository.
+If the number exceeds a defined threshold, the workflow fails and blocks further merges until the number of open pull requests is reduced below that threshold.